Lazarus2179/Milestone-Project-1/README.md

 # Validator Testing

 <u>HTML</u>
-* Three errors were returned when passing through the [W3C CSS Validaton Service](https://jigsaw.w3.org/css-validator/) but have no impact on the usage or website view.
+* 1 error has returned when passing through the [W3C CSS Validaton Service](https://jigsaw.w3.org/css-validator/) but have no impact on the usage or website view.

 <u>CSS</u>
 * No errors were found when passing through the [W3C CSS Validaton Service](https://jigsaw.w3.org/css-validator/)